lardof/Exercises/README.md

 This repository contains a collection of beginner-level machine learning projects.
 Each project is implemented in a Jupyter Notebook and focuses on different aspects of linear regression and polynomial regression.

-Machine Learning Projects

-This repository contains a collection of beginner-level machine learning projects.
-Each project is implemented in a Jupyter Notebook and focuses on different aspects of linear regression and polynomial regression.

 ## Projects

 - <kbd>Beginner Level Machine Learning Project.ipynb</kbd>: Introduction to machine learning concepts and linear regression basics.